BD2KGenomics/ga4gh-gemini/README.md

 This should produce a directory 'ga4gh', and inside it, all_services.swagger.json ; this is the swagger API service definition file.

-Now we use the all_services.swagger.json swagger file from step 1 to produce stub server code, via the _swagger-codegen.jar_ utility.
+Now we use the all_services.swagger.json swagger file to produce stub server code, via the `swagger-codegen.jar` utility.

 To support Python 2 in the output stub server, create a JSON configuration file with {"supportPython2":"True"} in it.
-Pass this file to swagger-codegen-cli's 'generate' command, via the -c option; we'll call it temp.json .
+Pass this file to swagger-codegen-cli's 'generate' command, via the -c option; we'll call it temp.json.

 ```
-java -jar swagger-codegen.jar generate -i schemas/target/swagger/ga4gh/all_service.swagger.json -l python-flask -o /tmp/server -c temp.json
+java -jar swagger-codegen.jar generate -i schemas/target/swagger/ga4gh/all_services.swagger.json -l python-flask -o server -c temp.json
 ```

 The folder "server" should then be a Python flask-based stub server that one needs to modify.
-You need to make it so that the server implements the GA4GH interface, and calls the Gemini database in the background.
+It needs to be made so that the server implements the GA4GH interface, and calls the Gemini database in the background.

-Rename all of the modules in server/controllers/* so that they go from like_this_controller.py to LikeThis_controller.py .
-The reason this step is needed, is because, for some reason, the generated server code expects the modules to look like that, and I don't know how to make it expect otherwise, so this is a workaround.
+Rename all of the modules in server/controllers/\* so that they go from *like_this_controller.py* to *LikeThis_controller.py*.
+The reason this step is needed, is because, for some reason, the generated server code expects the modules to look like that, and I don't know how to make it (the swagger-codegen.jar utility) expect otherwise, so this is a workaround.

 ```
 mv server/controllers/read_service_controller.py server/controllers/ReadService_controller.py